 GEMINI PRINT SERVICE

 Whether you call it lithographic, lithography, offset or litho printing!
-The main thing is that within the team of 180 at Gemini Print, more than 50 consultants and client liaison executives are ready to help you enjoy the ‘power of print and paper.’
+The important fact is that more than 50 skilled, friendly consultants and client service executives are ready to help you gain from the ‘power of print and paper’.

-You can chat on the telephone, ask for a meeting at your office, or you are welcome to visit a Gemini Print manufacturing centre so you can see work in progress (we don’t hide behind computer screens!).
+You can call, book a meeting, or, you are welcome to visit a Gemini Print manufacturing centre to see work in progress (we don’t hide behind computer screens!).

 GET IN TOUCH